About the Scholarship

 Todd met his wife, Nancy (Aarness), through a mutual friend, Garland McGarvey.
 They married in 1987, and Todd’s passions quickly became part of their family life.
 As their sons—Brandon, Tyler, and Kaleb—were born, they essentially grew up in school, spending countless hours in the gym or attending anything Todd was involved with.
 As they became athletes, Todd was their first coach, leading them in T-ball, club basketball, youth baseball and football.
 The Ihrcke backyard was home to the whiffle ball field, a football field or a basketball court that Todd created, depending on the season.
 The kitchen fed countless friends that became family.

 Todd was always a teacher.
 No matter the role he held—inside or outside the district—his heart remained in education.
 He had a rare gift for recognizing a need and stepping in to make a difference.
 After being diagnosed with kidney cancer in 2018, Todd wanted to finish his career where it had begun, returning to the Westby Area School District as Athletic Director.
 He also rejoined the coaching staff for volleyball and girls' basketball, mentoring his nephew, Alex Gluch.
-In the last three years of his life, he took great pride in coaching his nieces, Maycee Olson and Erin Gluch.
+In the last three years of his life, he took great pride in coaching his nieces, Maycee Olson and Erin Gluch, along with his nephew, Adam Gluch.

 "I had the pleasure of working with Todd for over 25 years.
 In that time, I saw him excel in every role he took on.
 As a classroom teacher, he taught with compassion, high expectations, and humor.
 His students respected him and always strived to do their best.
 He had a soft spot for those who struggled, whether academically or emotionally, and he emerged as a leader among his peers.
 As an administrator and coach, he led with the same warmth and dedication.
 I was always most impressed by Todd’s unwavering support for his colleagues.
 He treated everyone with professionalism and respect, regardless of their position.
 He was an excellent communicator, often taking the time to send personal notes of appreciation and encouragement.
 More than anything, Todd was a dear friend and mentor."